StevenZoo/pandoc-katex-filter/README.md

 ## Installation

-Run these commands to install the necessary dependencies.
+Run this command to install the necessary dependencies.

 ```
 npm install